Inflammatory acne (acne types: 3-4) can permanently damage underlying tissue, leaving behind acne scars.

-PIH is in fact, your body’s natural response to skin trauma, which is always why you should not scratch or pick your skin – these marks will often fade on their own, providing the trauma does not sit deep in the dermis.
+PIH is, in fact, your body’s natural response to skin trauma, which is always why you should not scratch or pick your skin – these marks will often fade on their own, providing the trauma does not sit deep in the dermis.

-True acne scars have texture irregularities, not just hyper-pigmentation, they appear like a small indentation in the skin, but in some instances, they can also be slightly raised.
+True acne scars have texture irregularities, not just hyper-pigmentation.
+They appear like a small indentation in the skin, but in some instances, they can also be slightly raised.

-If this sounds like what you’re dealing with, then it’s likely you know from experience that acne scars can be particularly difficult to treat, there are a number of treatments, that can significantly help to reduce acne scars, that don’t require surgical intervention.
+If this sounds like what you’re dealing with, then it’s likely you know from experience that acne scars can be particularly difficult to treat.
+There are a number of treatments that can help significantly to reduce acne scars, that don’t require surgical intervention.